 International Studies students must reach the 300-level in a foreign language.
 For students who are starting a new language from scratch, this means five semesters of coursework.
 You can place out of introductory classes for some languages by taking the foreign language exam.
-Although this is normally taken care of during your student orientation, students who are native speakers of a language that is not offered via exam should contact Dr. Marchi in Foreign Languages and Literatures to arrange for a one-on-one interview.
+Although this is normally taken care of during your student orientation, students who are native speakers of a language that is not offered via exam should contact the Foreign Languages and Literatures department to arrange for a one-on-one interview.
 Native speakers who have only attended school in English might still consider updating and formalizing their writing and speaking skills through coursework.

 If I want to study two or three different languages, how do I go about doing that?

 It is not unusual for IS students to study more than one language.
 You might consider using a Minor to add a second or third language.
 These classes will likely become part of your free electives or even a part of your CHASS requirement, so students who want to take on additional language learning should plan their courses, and especially their free electives, carefully.

 Can a course count both towards my IS Major and my Minor?

 In general, one class or, depending on the Minor, two classes from your Minor can count toward your International Studies Major.
 You can check on the different minor requirements here.
 This class (or classes) should be on the list of approved classes for your concentration.
 For example, the list of approved class for the Global Cultural Studies concentration includes a number of Anthropology classes.
 If you minor in Anthropology, you can double count just one of those classes to both your Major and Minor.